-Filed by the Registrant ⊠ Filed by a Party other than the Registrant \square Chec k th e appropriate box: Preliminary Proxy Statement Confidential, for Use of the Co ommission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 LATTICE SEMICONDUCTOR CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check the approp riate box): X No fee required.
-Fee computed on table below po er Exchange Act Rules 14a-6(i)(1) and 0-11. ((2) (3) (4) Title of each class of securities to Aggregate number of securities to Per unit price or other underlying fee is calculated and state how it Proposed maximum aggregate vo Total fee paid: o which the transaction applies: g value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing was determined): Fee paid previously with prelim inary materials. is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid is filing by registration statement number, or the Form or Schedule and the date of its filing. ((2) (3) Amount Previously Paid: Form, Schedule or Registration S Filing Party: Date Filed: Statement No.:
+ile d by t the Registrant ⊠ Filed by a Party other than the Registrant \square Che ck th e appropriate box: Preliminary Proxy Statement Confidential, for Use of the C ommission Only (as permitted by Rule 14a-6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 LATTICE SEMICONDUCTOR CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ay ment of Filing Fee (Check the approp riate box): X No fee required.
+Fee computed on table below p per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(2) (3) (4) to which the transaction applies: g value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fo as determined): Fee paid previously with prelim inary materials. e is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid is filing by registration statement number, or the Form or Schedule and the date of its filing.
+(2) (3) Amount Previously Paid: Form, Schedule or Registration Filing Party: Date Filed: Statement No.:

-March 20, 2014
+April 20, 2016